 - The moisture of the soil

-Step 1: With the help of these data we are going to calculate the true rating in Ampere of the cable.
-These data are accumulated from National fire protection association of USA depending upon the cable we are going to use.
-Firstly these data are entered into the cells manually.
+Step 1: With the help of these data, we will calculate the true rating in ampere of the cable.
+These data are accumulated from the National Fire Protection Association of the USA, depending on the cable we will use.
+Firstly, these data are entered into the cells manually.

 We use the drag handle to copy the formulas in the cells.

 We need to calculate the “True Rating (Amps)” from a given coefficient of “Ambient Temperature,” “Thermal Insulation,” and “Calculated (Amps)” currents.
 Here, we need to understand that we cannot calculate these by relative or absolute referencing as this will lead to miscalculations due to non-uniform data distribution.
 Hence, we need to use mixed referencing to resolve this because it locks the specific rows and columns according to our needs.